NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/HL7FHIRUKCoreDesignandDevelopmentApproach/Home/Glossary/Index.guide.md

 This glossary gives a short definition of terms used in this implementation guide.
 Links are supplied to websites where further information which may help the reader can be found.

+This glosary is to supplement the <a href="http://hl7.org/fhir/R5/help.html">HL7 glossary</a>, <i>note the new HL7 glossary is first found in the R5 version, whereas the UK Core is currently based on the R4 version. </i>

+For persons new to FHIR the <a href="http://hl7.org/fhir/R5/help.html">Simplifier glossary</a> offers a comprehensive guide to the commonly used words within the standard.

 <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-info-circle"><h4> Disclaimer</h4></i>
 Whilst every effort has been made to ensure that the glossary entries are correct and useful, they are not a normative part of the specification.
 <br><br>